hamza5999/Expense-Tracker/README.md

 - Locked the device orientation using SystemChrome.setPreferredOrientations()
 - Used MediaQuery to made this mobile app responsive
 - Made ModalBottomSheet adaptive to landscape orientation
+- Prevented the app to cover the camera and notification dropdown (safe area) of the mobile app using useSafeArea property by setting it to true